Jawuah1/HolieMood-Landing/src/pages/content/privacy.md

 - **Restrict processing**: Request that we restrict the processing of your personal data
 - **Object to processing**: Object to our processing of your personal data

+## Account and Data Deletion

+You have the right to request deletion of your data or your entire account:

+### Data Deletion (Keep Account Active)
+- Visit our [Delete Data](/delete-data) page for detailed instructions
+- Email us at support@holiemood.com with your data deletion request
+- Specify which types of data you want deleted while keeping your account active
+- Your account remains functional for future use

+### Complete Account Deletion
+- Visit our [Delete Account](/delete-account) page for detailed instructions
+- Email us at support@holiemood.com with your account deletion request
+- Include your account email address and confirm your identity
+- Your entire account and all associated data will be permanently deleted

+Both processes are permanent and cannot be undone once completed.

 ## Children's Privacy

 Our Service does not address anyone under the age of 13.
 We do not knowingly collect personally identifiable information from anyone under the age of 13.
 If You are a parent or guardian and You are aware that Your child has provided Us with Personal Data, please contact Us.